 Next up was a little bread dish which I was very excited for as I am a big fan of all bread things.
 Pizza, pitta, naans you named it I love it.
 Andi served up beautifully home made sour dough bread with his own special Marmite butter which was lovely and creamy with just a subtle Marmite taste.
 These were just the snacks before we started the three main courses and I was already starting to feel full!
 I found myself thinking how I had never quite tasted food like this before and there was still so much yet to come.

-The main course was then swiftly brought out to us which comprised of tender chicken breast which had been marinated in salt water over night before being blow torched and then roasted.
+was then swiftly brought out to us which comprised of tender chicken breast which had been marinated in salt water overnight before being blow torched and then roasted.
 It was served alongside a mini Kiev of braised leg meat wrapped in a garlic butter case and breadcrumbs.
 Plus it was served with a side of mushroom puree and braised gem lettuce leaves.

 Last but not least was of course the final dish of the night, the Dessert.
 This is where I had to be my awkward self and request a different dish to everyone else, because I annoyingly suffer from peanut allergies!
 So whilst everyone had a Chocolate delice served with caramelised peanuts and a peanut ice cream – I had something a tad different.
 Alongside my chocolate delice I had a delicious Raspberry sorbet which if I’m honest was an absolute result as Raspberries are my ultimate weakness, I can eat tub upon tub of them.